 - The plan's List of Covered Drugs.

-- ${\odot}$ We call this the "Drug List."
+- O We call this the "Drug List."
 It tells you:

 - Which drugs the plan pays for

 - Which of the three tiers each drug is in

 - Whether there are any limits on the drugs

 - If you need a copy of the Drug List, call Member Services at the number at the bottom of the page.
-You can also find the Drug List on our website listed at the bottom of the page.
+You can also find the Drug List at mmp.absolutetotalcare.com/prescription-drug-part-d.html.
 The Drug List on our website is always the most current.

-- Chapter 5 of this Member Handbook. - Chapter 5, Section A, page 112 tells how to get your outpatient prescription drugs through the plan. - It includes rules you need to follow.
+- Chapter 5 of this Member Handbook. - Chapter 5, Section A tells how to get your outpatient prescription drugs through the plan. - It includes rules you need to follow.
 It also tells which types of prescription drugs are not covered by our plan. - The plan's Provider and Pharmacy Directory. - In most cases, you must use a network pharmacy to get your covered drugs.
-Network pharmacies are pharmacies that have agreed to work with our plan. - The Provider and Pharmacy Directory has a list of network pharmacies.
-You can read more about network pharmacies in Chapter 5, Section A, page 112. - When you use the plan's "Real Time Benefit Tool" to look up drug coverage (refer to Chapter 5, Section B2), the cost shown is provided in "real time" meaning the cost displayed in the tool reflects a moment in time to provide an estimate of the out-of-pocket costs you are expected to pay.
-You can call your care coordinator or Member Services for more information..
+Network pharmacies are pharmacies that have agreed to work with our plan. - O The Provider and Pharmacy Directory has a list of network pharmacies.
+You can read more about network pharmacies in Chapter 5, Section A. - When you use the plan's "Real Time Benefit Tool" to look up drug coverage (refer to Chapter 5, Section B2), the cost shown is provided in "real time" meaning the cost displayed in the tool reflects a moment in time to provide an estimate of the out-of-pocket costs you are expected to pay.
+You can call your care coordinator or Member Services for more information.

-A. The Explanation of Benefits (EOB) 132
+A. The Explanation of Benefits (EOB) 135

-B. How to keep track of your drug costs 132
+B. How to keep track of your drug costs 135

-C. You pay nothing for a one-month or long-term supply of drugs 133
+C. You pay nothing for a one-month or long-term supply of drugs 136

 C1.
-The plan's cost-sharing tiers 133
+The plan's cost-sharing tiers 137

 C2.
-Your pharmacy choices 134
+Your pharmacy choices 137

 C3.
-Getting a long-term supply of a drug 134
+Getting a long-term supply of a drug 137

 C4.
-What you pay 134
+What you pay 137

-D. Vaccinations 135
+D. Vaccinations 138

 D1.
-What you need to know before you get a vaccination 136
+What you need to know before you get a vaccination 139